blockpy-edu/blockpy/README.md

     > git subtree pull --prefix=skulpt --squash skulpt_upstream master
     > git subtree pull --prefix=blockly --squash blockly_upstream master
     > git subtree pull --prefix=server --squash server master

+Note: if you get an error about a "fatal entry", make sure you don't have a trailing slash on the prefix!

 Blockly